Select your course options:

 Why choose the School of Education

-Our English courses rank 1st in their subject field for continuation, where students are happy to carry on with their studies after the first year (Complete University Guide, 2024).
+• Our English courses tied 1st in their subject field for ‘continuation’, where students continue with their course after the first year (CUG, 2025)

 You have the opportunity to gain TEFLi status, which will help you start a career in language schools in the UK and worldwide.